mlswg/mls-protocol/draft-ietf-mls-protocol.md

 : A client that is included in the shared state of a group, hence has access to the group's secrets.

-Initialization Key:
-: A short-lived HPKE key pair used to introduce a new client to a group.
-Initialization keys are published for each client and are called their ClientInitKeys.

-Leaf Key:
+Key Package:
-: An HPKE key pair that can be used to encrypt to a specific client, so called because members' leaf keys are the leaves in the group's ratchet tree.
+: A signed object describing a clients identity and capabilities, and including an HPKE public key that can be used to encrypt to that client.
+Key packages are used to introduce new members to a group and to represent the client's contribution to the group once added.

 Identity Key:
 : A long-lived signing key pair used to authenticate the sender of a